our-never-ending-job/WFGY/EVIDENCE_TIMELINE.md

 **Why this matters**
 This is a major packaging milestone.
-It compressed the WFGY diagnostic line into a faster, more shareable, more reusable format across platforms and models.
+It compressed the WFGY diagnostic line into a faster, more shareable, and more reusable format across platforms and models.

 **Related layer**
 This milestone connects naturally to [CASE_EVIDENCE](./CASE_EVIDENCE.md), [ADOPTERS](./ADOPTERS.md), and the future-facing collaboration surface in [Work with WFGY](./WORK_WITH_WFGY.md).